 Within a few weeks of our first session, my first client regained the ability to walk without fear, abolished her low back pain and fatigue, and no longer felt like she was a prisoner inside her own body.
 She was empowered to take back control of her life which was something I wasn't used to seeing in the traditional healthcare model.

 I imagined what it would be like to be able to give all people with Parkinson's this feeling of empowerment immediately after they were diagnosed.
 The idea of preventing the devastating effects of Parkinson's and giving people back the feeling of control over their destiny was so powerful that I couldn't help but pursue it.
 To this day I wake up every day with that vision in mind.

 My commitment to you is to be your (ridiculously energized) partner, advocate, and coach.

 I believe deeply in helping you squeeze the most potential out of your body and your life that is humanly possible.
 I listen to your story and we work together on a plan that excites and motivates you, adapting it along the way for whatever the future may hold.

 I have a Doctorate in Physical Therapy from Texas State University in San Marcos, Texas as well as a Bachelors of Science in Exercise Science from Truman State University in Kirksville, Missouri.

 I've spent more than a decade in health and wellness - first as an ACE Certified Group Fitness Instructor and then an ACSM Certified Personal Trainer.
 I am a Parkinson's Wellness Recovery (PWR!) trained therapist which is an extension of the LSVT Big and Loud program for people with PD.
-I currently serve on the Board of Directors for the local non-profit Power for Parkinson's who offers free fitness classes to people with PD and their care partners.
-I'm a member of the American Physical Therapy Association (APTA) as well as the Texas Physical Therapy Association (TPTA).
+I served on the Board of Directors as Secretary for the local non-profit Power for Parkinson's, who offers free fitness classes to people with Parkinson’s and their care partners.
+I'm also a member of the American Physical Therapy Association (APTA) as well as the Texas Physical Therapy Association (TPTA).